Concord Faculty: Distinguished Credentials. Responsive Support.

-Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord and serves as a Faculty Senate member.
+Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord.
 She holds state and federal bar licenses and concentrates her practice in the field of criminal defense.
 In addition to teaching at Concord, Williams has been a law professor, administrator, and adjunct professor at the University of Mississippi, University of Florida, University of La Verne, and Wilberforce University.
 She is a frequent speaker on criminal law and procedure issues and volunteers and presents in the areas of domestic violence, sexual harassment, and human rights.

 Education: JD, Loyola University New Orleans College of Law; BA, Southern University and A&M College